Data Protection Policy

 A cookie is a small text file that is placed on the device you use to browse.
 It collects information about how you navigate the Internet, which helps to tailor content.

-the entities or categories of entities to whom we may transfer your personal information to.
+the entities or categories of entities to whom we may transfer your personal information.

-This enables you to have any incomplete or inaccurate data we hold about you corrected.
-We may need to verify the accuracy of the new data you provide to us before rectifying it.
+This enables you to have any incomplete or inaccurate Personal Data we hold about you corrected.
+We may need to verify the accuracy of the new data you will provide to us before rectifying it.

-Processing was based on consent and you have withdrawn your consent;
+Processing was based on valid consent and you have withdrawn your consent;

-Please note that we may not be required to comply with your request to erase personal information if the processing of your personal information is necessary:
+Please note that we may not be required to comply with your request to erase Personal Data if the Processing of your Personal Data is necessary:

 for the establishment, exercise or defence of legal claims.